shreyjain26/Casino/README.md

 # Casino
-A cpp program to place bets on 4 casino games
+A cpp program (single player game) to place bets on 4 casino games having strong use OOPS concepts.